rantahar/Lattice-Field-Theory/source/index.rst

 The kinetic term consists of a product of spins around a single lattice square, also known as a plaquette.

-The acton is symmetric with respect to the transformation
+The action is symmetric with respect to the transformation

 .. math::
    &s_x \to -s_x \textrm{ and} \\